Zeioth/compiler.nvim/README.md

   * A way to transpile: toggleterm + termux.
   * A way run the project: Just keep the website opened it your browser.
 * **This a compiler, how come it can run scripts?** Normally, users will prefer to run their scripts directly on the terminal.
 But some users may prefer to use the compiler runner directly for convenience.
-Note that while interpreted languages have some support, they are not the main focus of this project: If your script receive parameters, we recommend you to just use the terminal instead, as creating a `.solution` for a single script file just to be able to pass parameters, can be very incovenient.
+Note that while interpreted languages have some support, they are not the main focus of this project: If your script receive parameters, we recommend you to just use the terminal instead, as creating a `.solution` just to be able to pass parameters to a simple shell script, can be very incovenient.

 ## 🌟 Support the project
 If you want to help me, please star this repository to increase the visibility of the project.